enriquegv7/ophthalmology/README.md

-# Ophthalmology project based on IA by Enrique García Velasco.
+# Ophthalmology project based on IA by Enrique García Velasco .